 When you come home from surgery, there are limited things you can do.

-My friends and family asked me how I spent the day after LASIK so I got inspired to write a post about it today.
+My friends and family asked me how I spent the day after LASIK so I got inspired to write a post about it.

 To start off, I highly recommend you take some time (the night before probably) to plan your LASIK recovery activities.

-You’re not going to want to do anything afterwards.
+You’re not going to want to do anything afterward.
 And you’re supposed to keep your eyes closed most, if not, all the time.

 When you get home from you’re the clinic/hospital, those next few hours are the worst.
 It’s painful because of how slowly time is passing (your eyes shouldn’t be in pain.
 Talk to your doctor if that’s the case).